open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 ## Check Sync Status

-To verify that the sync was successful, log in to the nation side at [planet.vi.ole.org](http://planet.vi.ole.org) using the username `vi` and the password `iv`.
+To verify that the sync was successful, log in to the nation side at [planet.vi.ole.org](http://planet.vi.ole.org) using the username `vi`.
+For password, send `-get_vi_nation_pwd` in the #vi-software Discord channel and you will receive a DM containing the password from YAGPDB bot.

 ![Opening vi nation](images/vi-login-page.png "Login page on vi nation")